The Grey Rock Method: How to Use It, When It Works, and Its Limits

 • You're in the process of leaving a toxic relationship and need to minimize their leverage in the meantime

 It is not a long-term strategy for being in a close relationship with someone.
 It's a transitional or maintenance tool for situations where contact can't be avoided.
+Trying to use it as a permanent relationship approach — staying in ongoing close contact while performing emotional unavailability — is exhausting and ultimately doesn't serve the goal of building a genuinely good life.

 How It Works